jordieres/2025_PENG_XiaoYang_CogTests/README.md

 It uses GetX for state management, dependency injection, routing, and utilities.

+For more detailed documentation, please visit our online documentation hosted on ReadTheDocs: [MSDTmt documentacion](https://2025-peng-xiaoyang-cogtests.readthedocs.io/en/latest/).

+This documentation is automatically published and updated on ReadTheDocs.
+It provides comprehensive information about the project's architecture, implementation details, and usage guidelines.

 ### Project Directory Structure

 The project follows a typical Feature-First directory organization with Clean Architecture layers: